 The images are then projected on the depth map, producing an orthoimage and a point cloud of the scene.

-This process was performed for the image sets of 9 Aug 2007 and 14 Aug 2010.
+This process was used for the image sets of 9 Aug 2007 and 14 Aug 2010.
 From the resulting point clouds of approximately 30 million points each, DEMs and orthoimages of 1 mm horizontal resolution were produced (Figs. 3 and 4).
 For most analyses, however, the DEMs and orthoimages were resampled to 2 mm resolution to speed up computations and display.
-For visualization and some analyses also 1 cm, 2 cm and 5 cm versions were produced.
+For visualization and some analyses 1 cm, 2 cm and 5 cm versions were also produced.

 Vertical differences between the 2007 and 2010 DEMs were obtained by simple subtraction.
 The two point clouds turned out to be vertically deformed to each other by a few centimetres at the eastern and southern margins (approximately from the top of the outer ridge of the circles eastwards and southwards towards the model margins).
 This deformation could not be repaired in the photogrammetric processing, mainly due to insufficient image coverage and constellations at the western and southern model margins.
 Rather, this effect was in parts compensated by applying a very coarse low-pass filter to the elevation differences and removing the filter results from the raw differences.
-Though, elevation differences towards to eastern and southern model margins have to be interpreted with care.
+Nevertheless, elevation differences towards to eastern and southern model margins have to be interpreted with care.

 Horizontal displacements between the two orthoimages were determined through offset tracking.
 Using the free software CIAS (Correlation Image Analysis Software; Kääb and Vollmer, 2000; Heid and Kääb, 2012; Kääb, 2013) and its normalized cross-correlation and orientation correlation algorithms, a 5 cm-spaced grid of displacements was measured based on 10 cm-sized image templates.
 This large template size, compared to the high image resolution, turned out to be necessary to cope with the often individually moving, rotating, or tipping stones that led in parts to a low visual coherence between the two images.
 The DEM deformations mentioned above also had an effect on the orthoimages at the southern margin of the photogrammetric model, but only a small effect towards the eastern model margin.
-As a result, the displacements on the southernmost circle were measured separately from the other two circles after independent co-registration of the two orthimages using points at the ridge top where displacements are assumed minimal.
+As a result, the displacements on the southernmost circle were measured separately from the other two circles after independent co-registration of the two orthoimages using points at the ridge top where displacements are assumed minimal.
 As for the DEM differences, though, the displacements towards the eastern and southern model margins have to be interpreted with care as they could be affected by model distortions of low spatial frequency.

-The DEMs retrieved are so dense (1 mm resolution) that interpolating the elevation both for the starting and endpoints of displacement vectors is expected to largely reflect the actual vertical component of particle motion.
+The DEMs retrieved are so dense (1 mm resolution) that interpolating the elevation both for the starting and endpoints of displacement vectors is expected to largely reflect the actual vertical component of particle (and soil?) motion.

 Results